A tea strainer is of the utmost importance when making a fresh cup of tea. If by chance you don’t have one handy, then this article is for you.

 The best thing is that it’s straightforward and quick to filter tea leaves, resulting in a smooth delicious cup of tea.

-Tea is a drink that has been taken for years but loses its appeal and rich taste if unfiltered.
-Taking a cup with particles of tea is uncomfortable and may even cause choking.
+Tea is a delicious beverage but it starts to lose its appeal and rich taste if unfiltered.
+Taking a cup with particles of tea is uncomfortable and not the soothing experience you may be looking for with your tea.

 Therefore, filtering is a practice that has been around since tea leaves have been used to make tea.

 Now, let’s get into more detail.
-Here are several alternatives to a tea strainer that you can use if you do not own a strainer or whatever the reason.
+Here are several tea strainer alternatives that you can use if you do not own a strainer or whatever the reason.

 Two cup method